bertt/gitlab-ci-training/README.md

 - Globally in CI YAML
 - In job in CI YAML

-You can define varible in **Settings -> CI / CD -> Variables**.
+You can define variable in **Settings -> CI / CD -> Variables**.
 Same for project and group.
 You can define for example connection to your Kubernetes cluster, Docker credentials, ...

 Variables can be defined as: